 Here is the result of decreasing the decimal places in our number.
 You need to keep in mind that in case of decreasing decimal places, Excel round the figures.

-2. Change Decimal Places in Excel Using Cell Formatting
+2. Changing Decimal Places in Excel Using Cell Formatting

 The second most common way to change decimal places is to use Cell Formatting.
 It is done by applying a built-in number format.
 You need to follow the steps below to apply this method.